-- 1. On the main environments page, near the upper right-hand corner of the screen, click on the Select Action drop-down list and select the Add Application option. - 2.
+- 1. On the main environments page, near the upper right-hand corner of the screen, click on the + Application button. - 2.
 The screen prompts you for the following items: - a.
 Application Name - 3.
-Click Save to return to the Environments List/Summary screen.
+Click Save to return to the Environments List screen.